sass/sass/doc-src/SASS_REFERENCE.md

 : An option that's available for individual applications to set to make data available to {Sass::Script::Functions custom Sass functions}.

-{#sass2-option} `:sass2`
-: Parses the document using semantics closer to that of Sass v2.
-  Currently, this just means that strings in mixin arguments are treated as though they were in [an `=` context](#sass-script-strings).

 {#quiet-option} `:quiet`
 : When set to true, causes warnings to be disabled.